International Flavors & Fragrances Inc.

 Outlook

-Productivity Program Completion Productivity enhancement program aims for substantial completion by December 31, 2026, with estimated costs up to $120 M.
+Productivity Program Timeline IFF Productivity Program initiatives are targeted for substantial completion by December 31, 2026 to enhance efficiency.

 Peer Comparison